Kia EV3 review

 Overview

-With its impressive range between charges, comfortable ride, low price tag and high equipment levels, the Kia EV3 is a seriously tempting purchase and a solid contender among electric SUVs.
-If you do buy one, we recommend going for entry-level Air trim with the bigger of the two battery options.
+The Kia EV3 has an impressive range between charges, a comfortable ride, a low price tag and high equipment levels, making it a seriously strong contender in the electric SUV class.
+If you do buy one, we recommend going for entry-level Air trim and, if you have the budget, the Long Range battery.
+Even the Standard Range models has a great range.

 • Attractive list price